What is Pilates?

 How do I get started?

 Beginning with a private lesson is extremely important.
-We offer two different Introductory packages at the studio.
+We offer two different Introductory Packages at the studio.
 It is very important for the teacher to get an opportunity to understand your issues and goals and to observe and assess you, one on one, as you go through your first lesson.
-Then we can discuss what is the proper way to move you forward in experiencing Pilates and meeting your needs.
+Then we can discuss how to properly move you forward in experiencing Pilates and meeting your needs.

 Do I need an Intro Package if I have done Pilates before?

-It is always advisable to take one private lesson at a new studio, for basically the same reasons as a beginner: to assess your strengths and needs and therefore be able to place you into the best class for you.
+It is always advisable to take one private lesson at a new studio, for basically the same reasons as a beginner: to assess your strengths and needs in order to be placed in the best class for you.

-Why do classes on the Pilates apparatus instead of just Matwork?
+Why should I take classes on the Pilates apparatus instead of just matwork?

 Matwork is the foundation of Pilates.
-In it you learn to use your powerhouse as your anchor and resistance while moving in many ways and planes.
-The apparatus helps you become more proficient by giving your body, and mind, a framework to work within and new forms of resistance.
+In it you learn to use your powerhouse as your anchor and resistance while moving in different ways and planes.
+The apparatus helps you become more proficient by giving your body, and mind, a framework to work within and by creating new forms of resistance.

 How will Pilates benefit me?

-Here are some things students have told us in the past as benefits for them:
+Here are some things students have told us in the past: